NBA Rumors: Coach Doc Rivers Reveals Kawhi Leonard’s Main Condition Before Joining L.A. Clippers This Summer

 “We showed him everybody else and he didn’t want to hear it.
 He just stayed on Paul George, so after the meeting we sat down and I said, ‘We got to get Paul George.
 I don’t know how we are going to do it, but we have to do it.'”

-After a series of trade negotiation, the Clippers succeeded to acquire Paul George by sending a trade package including Shai Gilgeous-Alexander, Danilo Gallinari, and multiple first-round picks to the Oklahoma City Thunder.
-At first, Coach Doc Rivers said that Clippers owner Steve Ballmer was hesitant to make the deal, thinking that his team would be throwing away too many first-round picks for only one player.
+After a series of trade negotiation, the Clippers succeeded in acquiring George by sending a trade package including Shai Gilgeous-Alexander, Danilo Gallinari, and multiple first-round picks to the Oklahoma City Thunder.
+At first, Rivers and Ballmer was hesitant to make the deal, thinking that his team would be throwing away too many first-round picks for only one player.
 However, Rivers managed to convince Ballmer after telling him that in exchange for multiple first-round picks, they would not only be acquiring George, but also Kawhi Leonard.

 From being a mediocre team in the Western Conference, the Clippers have turned themselves into a legitimate title contender with the successful acquisition of Kawhi Leonard and Paul George this summer.
 However, the Clippers are not done yet in improving their roster.
 According to a previous The Inquisitr article, the Clippers are currently aiming to improve their second unit by signing veterans who remain available on the free agency market.
 Among their potential targets include Carmelo Anthony and Iman Shumpert.